- What is your chihuahua’s emotional bucket?

 Calm

-What you’re aiming for is a dog that spends most of their day in a calm state.
-This can be easier said than done with this excitable little dog.
-What we want to create is calm chihuahua who’s emotional bucket is more robust and has a larger hole so emotions drain our faster.
+You’re aiming for a dog that spends most of their day in a calm state.
+Calm can be easier said than done with this excitable little dog.
+We want to create a calm chihuahua whose emotional bucket is more robust and has a larger hole so emotions drain our faster.

 Whoa this is so helpful.
 I never thought of it that way but yeah.
 I got a chihuahua terrier mix puppy and I noticed that he can get very suspicious of dogs he doesn’t know and gets scared easily.
 Most of the time he’s chilling when he’s at home and I got no problems taking him out for walks each day but yeah.
 That and people he doesn’t know coming into the door are the things that quickly fill up his bucket.
 Shelter claimed he would be fine with other dogs but I’m not so sure.